tenen25/HeisenTesting/README.md

 Since $D^N[V]\cap \Gamma$ is of the order of $\lambda_0^{4N}$, we can see that the program has at least exponential runtime with respect to $N$.
 For this reason, we prefer to work with a sequence of checks of the program, rather than a direct application of the program InclCheck(lamb, N, T_1, T_k) for very large $N$.

+To minimize checks and since all sets for which we check set inclusions are a unions of intervals with respect to the 'z' coordinate, these sets are saved as  two connsecutive triples corresponding to the edges of the interval.
+They are considered as the 'z'-faces of the sets.
+The set inclusions are checked by whether by inequalities of the 'z'-intervals.